NKkrisz/HomeLab/README.md

 - Add a markdown file linking to guides I made or copy them over to here
 - **Make a history thing of my past homelab / projects!**
 - **Make a list of websites I like to use**
-### Steam Deck
-- Make post about average r/SteamDeck_2 user (compilation of previous polls' results)
-- Undervolting or overclocking the Steam Deck? (post to r/SteamDeck_2)
 ### Server
 - Most likely redo everything in the network and on the server (clean it up and make it secure)
 - Try setting up SyncThing on all devices (laptop, desktop, Steam Deck, phone)